2000 AD crossovers: Judge Dredd: "The Darkest Judge"

 2000 AD #2300 and Judge Dredd Megazine #448 (September 2022) together featured several non-canonical episodes from various different series, some of which had no previous connection with Judge Dredd and were not set in Dredd's world.
 These collectively formed one overall story about zombies taking over the multiverse.

+Judge Dredd Vs Strontium Dog

+Garth Ennis wrote a story for 2000 AD #2347 (December 2025) that was set immediately after the events of "Judgement Day" with Dredd and Johnny debating mutant rights on their walk home.